 - Free Boys & Girls Club memberships for kids 6–18

 Kids also get benefits to help them stay healthy like:

 - A dental exam and cleaning every six months

-- A vision exam and one pair of glasses each year
+- A vision exam and glasses each year

 - Free round-trip rides to doctor visits